apache/incubator-kie-kogito-examples/serverless-workflow-funqy/README.md

 This example is composed of two modules, namely `sw-funqy-services` and `sw-funqy-workflow`.
 `sw-funqy-services` contains the 3 Funqy functions and runs on port 8080.
-`sw-funqy-workflow` contains just the workflow, the OpenApi definition and a simple UI.
+`sw-funqy-workflow` contains just the workflow, the OpenApi definition and a simple UI and runs on port 8081.

 This showcases that just with a workflow definition and an OpenApi definition you can orchestrate any services you want.